stanley255/design-patterns/README.md

 * [Geeks For Geeks](https://www.geeksforgeeks.org/software-design-patterns/)
 ## What I've Learned
 * what are design patterns and why they are useful
-* how can design patterns hepls in code structuring
+* how can design patterns helps in code structuring
 * what are some drawbacks of design patterns

 ---